 Broadcast journalists who start in television will often begin as newsroom assistants or researchers before moving into a reporting role.

 As you gain more experience, there is scope to specialise in different areas.
-Some people may choose to focus on pursuing a senior broadcast journalist role, with responsibility for managing news staff and budgets, while others may prefer to become a studio-based news anchor or presenter.
+You may choose to focus on pursuing a senior broadcast journalist role, with responsibility for managing news staff and budgets, or you may prefer to become a studio-based news anchor or presenter.

 Investigative journalism or documentary journalism can be suitable career-development alternatives.
-Those who wish to move behind the scenes may aspire to become programme editors/sub-editors or producers.
+Those who wish to move behind the scenes may become programme editors, sub-editors or producers.

 Radio differs slightly in that trainees are normally given greater responsibility earlier on.
 Depending on the size of the station, they may even find that they have sole responsibility for a newsroom from the outset.

-Progression would normally be to positions with larger commercial or network stations or across into television and then as above.
+Progression is typically to positions at larger commercial or network stations, or across into television.